 Students will be able to access the Health Center by appointment only by calling (901) 843-3895 or emailing firstname.lastname@example.org.
 Appointments are available Monday through Friday 8:30 a.m. – 4:30 p.m.; closed 12:00 p.m. – 1:00 p.m.
 Residential and non-residential students with COVID-19 concerns will be scheduled to report to the COVID-19 Care Clinic.

 Will Bon Appetit still provide meal services to students who are in Memphis but off-campus?

-Currently, all dining facilities will be closed to non-residential students.
-However, in the spring all students will be able to purchase meal plans.
+In the spring all students will be able to purchase meal plans.